 The East Coast calls them "leafers" — some with affection, some without.

-They're the tourists who travel to see the most ubiquitous fall association: colored leaves.
+They're the tourists who travel to see the most ubiquitous fall icon: colored leaves.
 Those reds, yellows, and oranges are a preparation for winter as the green chlorophyll disappears from the leaves.
 Snowbirds and transplant residents will remember color-changing well, but native Phoenicians have a different, sometimes absent, fall experience.

-While our cousins to the north and south of the state often enjoy a distinctly four-seasoned year, residents of the metropolitan area are stuck with two slightly different periods, characterized by hot and, well, not.
-Green leaves and dead leaves, essentially.
+While our cousins to the north and south of the state often enjoy a distinctly four-seasoned year, residents of the metropolitan area are stuck with two slightly different periods, characterized by hot and, well, not — green leaves and dead leaves, essentially.
 Not so in the areas around us, where aspens turn yellow and maples become a variety of yellow, orange, and red (or a combination of all three).
 Oaks get a touch of yellow, orange, or brown, while cottonwoods take on a yellow hue – as do elms, ash, and willows.

 Luckily, "leaf peeping" is still a pleasure plenty of Phoenicians can partake in, requiring nothing more than a full tank of gas and a few spare hours.
 Here are five easy-to-drive day trips that provide many opportunities to see the leaves — and snap a shot.

-The Show Low, Pinetop-Lakeside, and Greer communities are among those around the range with their own beautiful forest drives, and Greens Peak off Forest Road 117 north of State Route 260 between Sunrise Park Resort and the town of Greer, offers a bird's-eye view of the expanse of trees below.
-Blue Vista Viewpoint and the areas around Alpine and Big Lake are also great lookouts, the latter is off State Route 273 south of Eagar, though the area is still recovering from the Wallow Fire of 2011 — the biggest fire in recorded Arizona history.
+The Show Low, Pinetop-Lakeside, and Greer communities are among those around the range with their own beautiful forest drives, and Greens Peak off Forest Road 117 north of State Route 260, between Sunrise Park Resort and the town of Greer, offers a bird's-eye view of the expanse of trees below.
+Blue Vista Viewpoint and the areas around Alpine and Big Lake are also great lookouts; the latter is off State Route 273 south of Eagar, though the area is still mildly recovering from the Wallow Fire of 2011 – still the biggest fire in recorded Arizona history.

 The Weatherford Trail, Abineau and Bear Jaw Loop, and Lockett Meadow are all great places to view and explore the changing color among the aspen groves.
-Luckily, the city has no shortage of them, and with a snowy-capped backdrop like Humphreys Peak it's a great location to have your camera at the ready.
+Luckily, the city has no shortage of them, and with a snowy-capped backdrop like Humphreys Peak, it's a great location to have your camera at the ready.

 North Rim, Grand Canyon